 Linking to subscription content through Buswell Library is still the preferred, best practice approach.
 For help understanding how to link to the library's online content, the library has provided a detailed set of instructions.

 Making copies for students (by downloading and uploading files, or by scanning from physical documents) can present copyright law issues.
 However, these issues are no different than those involved in deciding whether to share something online with your students when you are meeting in-person.
 It’s better not to make copies of entire works.
 Copying portions of works to share with students will often be considered Fair Use.
 However, similar to guidance about media, during this exceptional period and to replace in-class use only, campus legal counsel has affirmed a more liberal approach if absolutely necessary to fulfill learning objectives for your students.
-Please email your subject librarian or Steve Oberg (firstname.lastname@example.org) for further guidance if you wish to copy more than would normally be considered acceptable under Fair Use guidelines into your Schoology course for the benefit of your students in B-Quad only.
+Please email your subject librarian or Steve Oberg (email@example.com) for further guidance if you wish to copy more than would normally be considered acceptable under Fair Use guidelines into your Schoology course for the benefit of your students.

 Keep in mind that instructors make their own decisions about whether they think a specific use is a Fair Use when making copies for students.
 Again, your subject librarian or Steve Oberg (firstname.lastname@example.org) can provide additional guidance as needed.

-As noted in a faculty overview session on COVID-19 given by the provost, we affirm that faculty members and instructors own the copyright in their academic works, including instructional content.
+Faculty members and instructors own the copyright in their academic works, including instructional content.
 Some units and departments may have existing policies around ownership and course videos, which continue to govern in those areas.
 Some units may also have expectations of shared access to course videos for continuity of educational experiences, without those expectations affecting the ownership of the materials.

 The Wheaton College Copyright Guide also affirms that students own the copyright in their own coursework.
 Instructors can require them to submit it in particular formats, but students continue to own their works unless a separate agreement is signed by the student.